Lauren-Wong/DocuSign-CLM-Code-Examples-Csharp/README.md

 You can find more information about the Expression Builder on the DocuSign Support Site at: https://support.docusign.com/s/document-item?language=en_US&bundleId=yks1643320936212&topicId=kxb1576610102148.html&_LANG=enus

-Expressions are used to manipulate data that is stored in variables within DocuSign CLM's workflow.
+Expressions are used to manipulate data that is stored in variables within DocuSign CLM's workflow editor.
 Expressions are written in C#.